kubawolanin/openhab2-addons/addons/binding/org.openhab.binding.mihome/README.md

     1. You'll hear confirmation message in Chinese
     1. The device appears in openHAB thing Inbox

-* If you don't want to hear the chinese voice every time, you can disable it by setting the volume to minimum in the MiHome App (same for the blinking light)
+* If you don't want to hear the Chinese voice every time, you can disable it by setting the volume to minimum in the MiHome App (same for the blinking light)
-* The devices don't need an internet connection to be working after you have set up the developer mode BUT you won't be able to connect to them via App anymore - easiest way is to block their outgoing internet connection in your router
+* The devices don't need an Internet connection to be working after you have set up the developer mode BUT you won't be able to connect to them via App anymore - easiest way is to block their outgoing Internet connection in your router

 ## Important information